From zero to device

 From these physical queue families, you may then allocate one or more logical command queues that will allow you to submit commands to the matching hardware command processor.

-To keep this introductory course simpler, and because the Gray-Scott reaction simulation does not easily lend itself to the parallel execution of compute and data transfer commands9, we will not use multiple command queues in this course.
-Instead, we will always use a single command queue from the first queue family that supports general-purpose computations and data transfers:
+To keep this introductory course simpler, and because the Gray-Scott reaction simulation does not easily lend itself to the parallel execution of compute and data transfer commands9, we will not use multiple command queues in the beginning.
+Instead, we will use a single command queue from the first queue family that supports general-purpose computations and data transfers:

 use vulkano::device::QueueFlags;